| AS QUICK AS CAN BE based on

 "Do you know if you were alone after you passed out?"
 Lee asked him.

-"One more thing.
+"One more question, Mr. Brown.
 Any recollection at all of something unusual about the heater or temperature in your room?"

 "Yes," Brown replied; "I distinctly remember the heater crackling and popping.
 It bothered me."